 You’ve been waiting for the perfect candidate for your open position.
 But none of the usual industry job boards or talent sources have panned out.
 Then, out of nowhere, you come across someone who’d be fantastic in the role.
 There’s just one problem: all their experience is in a different industry.

-As a recruiter, you know candidates from various fields can succeed in roles at your company.
+As a recruiter, you know recruiting candidates from various fields can succeed in roles at your company.
 Sometimes, it’s convincing talent that’s difficult.
-Given how tight competition for talent is, however, recruiting from other industries is worth the effort when done right.
+Given how tight the competition for talent is, however, recruiting from other industries is worth the effort when done right.

 You have to know what will open these high-quality candidates up to new opportunities and understand how to assess their unique skill sets.
 We asked recruiting experts to share their tips and tricks for finding and tapping into various talent pools.
 Here’s their advice for recruiting candidates from outside industries: